-As at December 31, 2018, the Corporation had not utilized its full leverage availability, being a guideline of 50% of its first mortgage investments.
-Unadvanced committed funds under the existing investment portfolio amounted to \$89,188,507 as at December 31, 2018 (December 31, 2017 - \$91,953,643).
+As at December 31, 2019, the Corporation had not utilized its full leverage availability, being a guideline of 50% of its first mortgage investments.
+Unadvanced committed funds under the existing investment portfolio amounted to \$107,961,384 as at December 31, 2019 (December 31, 2018 - \$89,188,507).
 These commitments are anticipated to be funded from the Corporation's credit facility and borrower repayments.
-The Corporation has a demand revolving line of credit of \$70 million and a committed revolving line of credit with its principal banker to fund the timing differences between investment advances and investment repayments.
-The committed line of \$20 million is a committed facility with a maturity date extended to September 30, 2019.
-If the committed line is not renewed on September 30, 2019, the terms of the facility allow for the Corporation to repay the balance owed on September 30, 2019 within 12 months.
+The Corporation has a demand revolving line of credit of \$80 million and a committed revolving line of credit with its principal banker to fund the timing differences between investment advances and investment repayments.
+The committed line of \$20 million is a committed facility with a maturity date extended to September 30, 2020.
 In the current economic climate and capital market conditions, there are no assurances that the bank borrowing line will be renewed or that it could be replaced with another lender if not renewed.
 If it is not extended at maturity, repayments under the Corporation's investment portfolio would be utilized to repay the bank indebtedness.
 There are limitations in the availability of funds under the revolving line of credit.
 The Corporation's investments are predominantly short-term in nature, and as such, the continual repayment by borrowers of existing investments creates liquidity for ongoing investments and funding commitments.
 Loans payable relate to borrowings on specific investments within the Corporation's portfolio and only have to be repaid once the specific loan is paid out by the borrower.